mateusgpereira/fit-api/README.md

 ## Tests

-Tests on this application are been developed with JUnit, Rest Assured and Mockito.
+Tests on this application have been developed with JUnit, Rest Assured and Mockito.
 To run the tests we just use this command:

 ```shell script